 - 1 (15-ounce) can fire-roasted diced tomatoes in their juices

 - 1 1/2 cups instant brown rice (do not use white minute rice or regular rice as these will cook differently)

 - Optional for serving: chopped fresh cilantro, diced avocado, plain nonfat Greek yogurt (or sour cream)

 - Heat the olive oil in large nonstick skillet over medium-high heat.
-Add the chicken, onion, garlic powder, onion powder, paprika, dill, salt, and cayenne pepper.
+Add the chicken, onion, garlic powder, onion powder, paprika, dill, salt, cumin, and cayenne pepper.
 Sauté, stirring often, for 3 minutes, until the chicken is beginning to brown on the outside.